dk008652/pick_and_place/README.md

 # pick_and_place
 it's said "Documentation is a love letter that you write to your future self" so let's start.

-Procedure to follow to work on this repository

 1. To start working with any manipulator create a workspace
 $ mkdir catkin_ws
 $ cd catkin_ws